martinvuyk/forge-tools/src/forge_tools/socket/README.md

         """Connect to a remote socket at address."""
         ...

+    # TODO: This should return an async iterator instead
     async fn accept(self) -> (Self, sock_address):
         """Return a new socket representing the connection, and the address of the client."""
+        ...

+   # TODO: once we have async generators
+   fn __iter__(self) -> _SocketIter:
+       """Iterate asynchronously over the incoming connections."""
        ...

     @staticmethod
     async fn socketpair() raises -> (Self, Self):